A Model of Collaboration Network Formation with Heterogenous Skills: The Importance of Skill Combinations and Complex Heterogeneity

+These two populations have much in common: in both, the three skills occur in equal proportion, and both populations average one skill per person.
+However, as illustrated in Figure \ref{fig:Two populations Network Structure}, the collaboration network is much different in the two different populations.

+This pair of examples highlights the value of a more detailed treatment of skills in modeling problem solving.
+Although it is possible to model the heterogeneity of problem solvers more simply--for example, via a one-dimensional ability level (\citealp{Gautier2002}, \citealp{Shi2002}), by giving each individual a type or speciality (\citealp{Hamilton2000}), or some combination of the two (\citealp{Jovanovic1994}), these modeling choices are not necessarily benign.

+Allowing for correlations between skills can generate linking behavior that non-monotonic in the number of skills an individual has--a case that is both relevant empirically and not present in other models of collaboration networks.
+For example, consider the population summarized in the first panel of Figure \ref{fig:Two-populations}.

 The problem requires five skills, $S=\left\{ a,b,c,d,e\right\} $, which are distributed across a population of $N=5n$ as indicated.
 Each skill is held by exactly $2n$ individuals, and thus no skill is rarer than the others.
 Traditionally, we might condense the information contained in this table into a single-dimensional measure of ability--individuals 1 and 2 have the most skills, and therefore, we might expect them to have the most links.
 However, despite having fewer skills, individual 3 will, on average have more links.
 This is because while neither of individual 3's skills are rare by themselves, in combination, they are both rare, and useful to a large fraction of the population.
-This means that agent 3 will have more links than a tally of her individual skills might predict----in other words, the value of a combination\emph{ }of skills may be greater than the sum of its parts. \footnote{Examples of this phenomenon are not difficult to find.
+This means that agent 3 will have more links than a tally of her individual skills might predict----in other words, the value of a combination\emph{ }of skills may be greater than the sum of its parts.
+Figure \ref{fig:Third-population} shows another example.

+In this case, skills $d$ and $e$ are more common than skill $a$, but the individual with skills $d$ and $e$ gets more links, showing that an individual with common skills might even have more links than an individual with rarer skills.

+Examples of this phenomenon are not difficult to find.
 For example, consider a tech entrepreneur who has experience in both computer programming and marketing.
-Neither of those skills are rare individually, but together they are quire rare. } This further suggests that in problem solving communities such as those in knowledge-based industries, entrepreneurial firms, and academic research, models in which individuals are scored on a one-dimensional ability scale will fail to capture the full effect of variation between individuals.
+Neither of those skills are rare individually, but together they are quire rare.
+Individuals with this combination of skills will be in high demand, and will have more collaborative connections than those without that combination of skills.
+This further suggests that in problem solving communities such as those in knowledge-based industries, entrepreneurial firms, and academic research, models in which individuals are scored on a one-dimensional ability scale will fail to capture the full effect of variation between individuals.